 “Free Solo” can be purchased from Amazon.

 Following the life of a pig farmer contemplating the ethics of sending his pigs to slaughter, this multiple-award-winning documentary highlights topics of equality, compassion, and the sanctity of life.
 Vegan musician Moby said the film was “startling, honest, and deeply beautiful.”

 “The Last Pig” will be available for purchase later this year via its website.

 28. ‘Diet Fiction’

-This film sees award-winning director of “Food Choices” Michal Siewierski exposing the truth behind diet culture.
-Siewierski picks apart the manipulation of multi-billion dollar diet industry as well as the “devastating” effects that obesity has on people’s lives, according to the film’s website.
+This film sees the award-winning director of “Food Choices,” Michal Siewierski exposing the truth behind diet culture.
+Siewierski picks apart the manipulation of the multi-billion dollar diet industry as well as the “devastating” effects that obesity has on people’s lives, according to the film’s website.
 “Diet Fiction” offers “new disruptive ideas” about how plant-based foods can address the obesity epidemic that’s dominating the world.

 29. ‘The Big Fat Lie’